genia-dev/GeniA/README.md

 #### We introduce you to the future of software engineering with Tools 3.0!

-[warning] This is not just a visionary multi-agent project; we have set ourselves the goal of building a production-grade software right off the bat.
+**[note]** This is not just a visionary multi-agent project; we have set ourselves the goal of building a production-grade software right off the bat.
 Now, you can start working with GeniA in production by installing the GeniA container, integrating it into your team's Slack channel, and getting started.

 ### GeniA is fun!